ironsheep/P2-RPi-IoT-gateway/README.md

 With simple method call in spin the user identifies the email addressee, the subject and the body text of the email to be sent.

 *IDEA: does your P2 project need a way to tell you significant status changes or test results?
 Have it send an email to you!*

-### Twitter Send/Receive

-The Twitter service allows the P2 to send Twitter messaages to and receive Twitter message from the configured Twitter account.
-Access is provided to the Twitter API by using a user specific API Key which you obtain and then place in the **config.ini** file.

-*IDEA: Imagine using our LED Matrix display to create a live display of Twitter traffic for a specific account!*

 ### SMS (Text Messages) Send/Receive